-We have audited the financial report of Effective Altruism Australia Environment Ltd (the Company) which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Effective Altruism Australia Environment Ltd (the Company), which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the directors' declaration.

-In our opinion, the accompanying financial report Effective Altruism Australia Environment Ltd is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In my opinion, the accompanying financial report of Effective Altruism Australia Environment Ltd is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- i. giving a true and fair view of the registered company's financial position as at 30 June 2023 and of its financial performance and cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a) giving a true and fair view of the Company's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-forprofits Commission Regulations 2022.